sourcegraph/sourcegraph-public-snapshot/internal/appliance/development.md

 ### Reconciler

-`reconciler.go` is the entrypoint to start at.
+`reconcile.go` is the entrypoint to start at.
 The aim is to write a function that converges the cluster onto some desired state based on the config input.
 See the `reconcileXYZ` (e.g. `reconcileBlobstore`).
 Follow the patterns other services use, to create/update/delete Kubernetes objects required for your